 Child Abuse and Negligence

-Children require love and attention to grow and develop into healthy adults, as without both they can suffer from lasting emotional and/or physical results for the rest of their lives.
+Children and youth require love and attention to grow and develop into healthy adults, as without both they can suffer from lasting emotional and/or physical results for the rest of their lives.
 There is no excuse for abusing a child.
 Ever.
 Unfortunately, too many kids become victims of child abuse or neglect and live in a constant state of terror.

 A child’s life can quickly become a never-ending nightmare if they are victims of physical, emotional, sexual, or neglectful abuse in their home.
 In Illinois and most states, if a social services agency receives a report of child abuse or child neglect, they are supposed to launch an investigation and determine whether or not the child should be removed from that home.

 Unfortunately, children who should be removed from abusive or neglectful homes do not always get taken from those dangerous environments.
 As a result of the agency’s negligence, the child suffers a severe injury ─ or in some tragic cases ─ death.
 That kind of reckless disregard for the health and well-being of a child is unacceptable.

 Types of Child Abuse or Neglect: